 After cleansing, the nuts are dried in the open sun, to be able to get rid of the moisture.
 To be able to make certain that the nuts are dried on both the sides, they need to be rolled over on a regular basis.
 The drying process occurs under sunlight, usually in an open lawn.

-The outer shell of the cashew is very hard and should be softened.
+The Best Wildlife Company of the cashew is very hard and should be softened.
 This is done by way of the roasting process.
 Here, the cashews are roasted at a stove, which is supplied with steam from a boiler.
 The roasting time depends upon the character of the cashew and is judged based on experience.

 When the outer shell is softened, it’s cut.
 The cutting process can be manual in addition to automatic.
 In the event of automatic operation, you will find special machines that do the job.
 However, the blade setting is extremely critical, to make sure that inner kernel isn’t affected.
 The manual method requires the use of either leg or hand operated machines.
 There’s a greater control in this process and a greater proportion of kernels come out undamaged.
 However, great care has to be taken, because the shell comprises an allergic resin.
 This can be harmful, if not properly handled.